International Taxpayer Services

 Foreign Account Tax Compliance Act (FATCA)

 You may be required to file the Form 8938, Statement of Specified Foreign Financial Assets, with your 2013 income tax returns, when the total value of your specified foreign financial assets exceeds certain amounts.
 Specified foreign financial assets include foreign financial accounts and foreign financial investment assets not held in a domestic or foreign account.
 The Form 8938 filing requirement does not replace or otherwise affect a taxpayer’s obligation to file an FBAR (see previous topic).
-For more information, please refer to the FATCA website at: http://www.irs.gov/Businesses/Corporations/Foreign-Account-Tax-Compliance-Act-(FATCA)
+For more information, please refer to the IRS FATCA website.
+Also see the new FATCA FAQ on travel.state.gov or download it here (pdf 177 KB).

 The United States Internal Revenue Service has no official exchange rate and accepts any posted exchange rate that is used consistently.